 Baisaō's father, Tsunena, was a Confucian physician in the service of Nabeshima Naozumi, Daimyo of the Hasuike branch of the Nabeshima clan that ruled Hizen province.
 Tsunena belonged to the intellectual elite of the time.
-He was an accomplished poet (some of his waka collections are extant) and was proficient in the arts of Chanoyu (the Way of Tea), incense, and calligraphy, in which he used the artistic names Gokei and Yasei.2 We may assume that he gave his sons training in these pastimes as well.
+He was an accomplished poet (some of his waka collections are extant) and was proficient in the arts of Chanoyu (the Way of Tea), incense, and calligraphy, in which he used the artistic names Gokei and Yasei.
+We may assume that he gave his sons training in these pastimes as well.

-Beyond upbringing, geographical factors played an important part in determining the future course of Baisaō's life.
+Beyond upbringing, geographical factors played an important part in determining the future course of Baisao's life.
 The area of Kyushu where he was born and raised was not far from Nagasaki, then the only port where foreigners-the Chinese and Dutch-were allowed to live and trade.
-The impact of foreign, especially Chinese, culture on the citizens of Hizen province was considerably stronger here than in other areas of the country.3 This influence increased dramatically in the mid-seventeenth century, several decades before Baisaō's birth, with the arrival in Nagasaki of the Chinese priest Yinyüan Lung-ch'i (1592-1673) and a contingent of emigré monks and laymen.
+The impact of foreign, especially Chinese, culture on the citizens of Hizen province was considerably stronger here than in other areas of the country.
+This influence increased dramatically in the mid-seventeenth century, several decades before Baisaō's birth, with the arrival in Nagasaki of the Chinese priest Yin-yüan Lung-ch'i (1592-1673) and a contingent of emigré monks and laymen.
 Nabeshima Katsushige (1586-1657), the head of the Nabeshima clan at the time, was the first Daimyo to offer support to the newly arrived priests.
 Within a few years, thanks to the patronage of highly placed Japanese government officials, the Chinese priests succeeded in establishing a new school of Zen in Japan.
-This school, which would later come to be known as Ōbaku Zen, based its training curriculum on the customs and standards of Chinese Zen temples, which were guite different from those in the established Japanese Zen sects.
+This school, which would later come to be known as Ōbaku Zen, based its training curriculum on the customs and standards of Chinese Zen temples, which were quite different from those in the established Japanese Zen sects.

 Baisaō entered the priesthood at a temple affiliated to this new school of Zen, which, some thirty years after its arrival in Japan, was approaching the pinnacle of its success.
 The school was securely headquartered in a large new Chinese-style monastery, Mampuku-ji, which had officially opened its gates in 1663 in Uji, south of Kyoto.
 A large number of Japanese priests from other Buddhist sects had converted to the new school, and many religiously minded young men were inspired to enter as novices to study what they regarded as innovative teachings.
-In response, the school appropriated hundreds of temples from existing sects to accommodate its growing numbers.4 maintained by the clan.
+In response, the school appropriated hundreds of temples from existing sects to accommodate its growing numbers.

+Just after the New Year in 1683, when Baisaō was eight years old, his father, fifty-two, died at the Edo bureau of the Hasuike clan, where he had been sent to serve the permanent delegation maintained by the clan.
 No further information is available about Baisaō's childhood during these formative years, but we may assume he was subjected to the same education as other Tokugawa schoolboys of his class.
 Central to the curriculum was the study of Chinese literature, in which Confucian classics and ethics were drummed into the student until they came automatically to his lips.
 The study of calligraphy was also of great importance, as was a grounding in the rules of etiquette and the use of weapons.
 Hagakure, the bible of Tokugawa Bushido, was written by a samurai of the Nabeshima clan.